Fri May 11, 2012

 OVERBY: I'm glad to do it.

 CORNISH: NPR's Peter Overby speaking to us from the American Legislative Exchange Council conference in Charlotte, North Carolina.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.